Recursive-Llama/Lotus_Trader/README.md

 ## 🎯 **Core Architecture**

-Lotus Trader V3 has three core components:
+Lotus Trader V3 has four core components:

 1. **A universal trend engine** - Uptrend Engine v4 detects trends in any market
-2. **A cross-pipeline architecture** - Multiple pipelines share one engine and learning system
+2. **A regime-driven A/E system** - Market regime detection using Uptrend Engine states from multiple drivers
 3. **An outcome-first learning system** - Learns from what worked, not what was predicted

 Each component is described below.